ni/arbitrary-session-management/src/client/README.md

 ## Set up and Usage

-The JSON Logger Client is meant to be used as a dependency by other measurement plug-in projects (e.g., `examples`, `teststand_sequence`).
+The JSON Logger Client is meant to be used as a dependency by other Measurement Plugin projects (e.g., `examples`, `teststand_sequence`).

 Before running the following command, make sure your terminal is open and you are in the client directory.